RoyR-IDC/CyberSecurityAndArtificialIntelligence/FinalProject/README.md

 Your delivery should include:

-Report - a pdf document with complete review of all your work.
+- Report - a pdf document with complete review of all your work.
-Code (may be in any form (colab, .py, Jupyter).
+- Code (may be in any form (colab, .py, Jupyter).
 Please note that I will not be reviewing your code results - hence, if you have anything you wish to present in your report - make sure you copy it.

 What am I looking for?

-Problem definition - make it clear
+- Problem definition - make it clear
-Data handling (note that the data your customer shared with has no benign data) Simplicity - should be easy to implement and understand Deployability - address this issue - eventually it should work not only in theory Profound report with comprehensive documentation Future work and discussion - where this project can lead us to? build-up for your next clients project Let your customer know about your thoughts, limitations and restrictions.
+- Data handling (note that the data your customer shared with has no benign data)
+- Simplicity - should be easy to implement and understand
+- Deployability - address this issue - eventually it should work not only in theory
+- Profound report with comprehensive documentation
+- Future work and discussion - where this project can lead us to? build-up for your next clients project

+Let your customer know about your thoughts, limitations and restrictions.

 You are free to use any package, tool, service.
 No limitations.

-**Definition of HW3:**
+## Definition of HW3

 Task #3 - Model Watermarking

 Following task #2 – malicious predator detection using short text topic modeling, the company owners decided to deploy their model on edge devices (rather than on BE) to reduce the response time which is a critical factor in the case of real attack

 Though having a great idea, if they change the deployment method, they risk themselves in a model theft as they cannot know their customers motives and cannot control their customers actions.